btc100k/shamir_seed_qr_codes/README.md

 You're probably going to need to install some python modules.
 These are the ones you'll need.
 * pip3 install mnemonic
 * pip3 install qrcode
+* pip3 install --upgrade pip setuptools wheel
+  * This might not be necessary, but I used on my Macintosh & Raspberry Pi
 * pip3 install opencv-python
 * (install zbar, but this is platform specific.
 See below)
 * pip3 install pyzbar

-If you have trouble installing opencv-python, like I did on my Raspberry Pi
-* pip3 install --upgrade pip setuptools wheel
-* (Then you go back to pip3 install opencv-python)

 # Installing zbar
 On Macintosh, I used: